joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 console.log(oneObj === anotherObj); // false
 ```

-New objects are created every time when a component is rerendered, so the previous state objects are recreated.
+When a component is rerendered, new objects are created every time, so the previous state objects are recreated.

 In this app, the header should change color when the month changes: